The United States Citizenship and Immigration Service (USCIS) places responsibility on the student to understand and comply with immigration law.

 Level of Study: Credit Hours Per Semester:

-Under certain circumstances, F-1 students may be authorized to enroll for less than a full course of study and still be considered full time.
+Under certain circumstances, F-1 students may be authorized to enroll for less than a full course of study and still meet the immigration regulation requirements for maintaining status.

-- If you meet one of the criteria listed on the Reduced Course Load form, then the form must be presented for review by ISSS with the appropriate academic advisor signature and/or medical documentation.
+Reduced Course Load Form: If you meet one of the criteria listed on the Reduced Course Load form, then the form must be presented for review by ISSS, with the appropriate academic advisor signature and/or medical documentation.
 Failure to speak with an ISSS advisor and receive this approval will jeopardize the student's immigration status.

 F-1 students are not required to register for any academic credits during the summer break, unless summer is the first semester of enrollment.

-F-1 students have permission to study in the United States up to the expected completion date as indicated in item #5 of the I-20.
+F-1 students have permission to study in the United States up to the expected completion date as indicated on the I-20.
 However, once students have completed their program, they have 60 days to either:

 To extend the program completion date on the I-20, students must demonstrate that the additional time is needed because of compelling academic reasons or a documented medical illness.
 F-1 students who require additional time to complete their academic program must submit a signed Program Extension form and current financial documents to ISSS one month before the current I-20 expiration date.